Arundktpm/Car_Pre_ANN/README.md

 # Car_Sales_price-pridiction using ANN
+# Overview
+In this project, we utilize machine learning techniques, specifically Artificial Neural Networks (ANN), to predict car sales prices.
+The dataset used for training and evaluation consists of historical car sales data, including features like mileage, brand, year of manufacture, etc., along with the corresponding sale prices.
-# objective
+# Requirements
-In today's competitive automotive market, accurately predicting car sales prices is crucial for both buyers and sellers.
-This project aims to leverage the power of Artificial Neural Networks (ANNs) to predict car sales prices with high precision and reliability.
-By utilizing advanced machine learning techniques!
+Python 3.x
+TensorFlow
+NumPy
+Pandas
+Matplotlib
+Scikit-learn